-A limited liability partnership (LLP) is a business model that shares some characteristics with both a limited company and a regular partnership while possessing unique features of its own.
+A limited liability partnership (LLP) is a business model that shares some characteristics with a limited company and a regular partnership while possessing unique features.

-So, what type of businesses would typically incorporate via an LLP, and what particular benefits does this model offer?
+So, what type of businesses would typically incorporate via an LLP, and what specific benefits does this model offer?

 LLP structure